ArnoRaijmakers/WinSystemTools/README.md

 <br>

 ## 📮 M365 Shared Mailbox Sent Items Configuration
-These commands are ideal for quickly configuring shared mailbox sent items behavior in Microsoft 365.
-By default, emails sent from a shared mailbox are stored in your personal Sent Items folder instead of the shared mailbox's Sent Items folder.
-Below are solutions to configure this behavior properly.
+These commands are for configuring shared mailbox sent items behavior.
+Below are solutions to configure this behavior properly, so that sent items go into the shared mailbox’s Sent Items folder and not the personal mailbox.

 <br>